Grotesque (The X-Files): Plot

 Scully finds a disassembled utility knife at the latest crime scene with Mulder's prints on it and discovers that the murder weapon is missing from the evidence room.
 She meets with Assistant Director Walter Skinner (Mitch Pileggi), who is also worried about Mulder's behavior.
 Mulder has a nightmare about being attacked by a gargoyle that is really himself.
-He wakes up and goes to Mostow's studio again, finding a severed arm.
+He goes to Mostow's studio again, finding a severed arm.
 Scully gets a message to call Nemhauser, but his phone is answered by Mulder, who denies taking the knife.
-Mulder searches Mostow's studio and finds Nemhauser's body inside a new sculpture.
+He searches Mostow's studio and finds Nemhauser's body inside a new sculpture.
 Mulder is then confronted by Patterson, who is unaware of how he arrived at the studio.
 Mulder then deduces that Patterson is the killer, based on his three-year obsession with Mostow and his request for Mulder to investigate the case.
 Mulder confronts him, but Patterson flees when Scully arrives.
 Mulder pursues him and they fight, but Mulder perceives Patterson as a demonic gargoyle creature.
 Patterson is shot and apprehended.

 In the last scene, Patterson is pressed against the bars of his cell, screaming and pleading that he is innocent, while the camera focuses on a gargoyle drawn in blood on the wall of his cell.
-Earlier in the episode, Mulder told Scully that he and Patterson disagreed on the best way to investigate serial murders, and Patterson always tried to empathize with the suspect, imagining himself in the killer's place.
+Earlier in the episode, Mulder told Scully that he and Patterson disagreed on the best way to investigate serial murders: Patterson always tried to empathize with the suspect, imagining himself in the killer's place.
 Mulder's closing narration concludes that it was this that eventually drove Patterson insane, but Mulder cannot account for what he saw while fighting Patterson.